HomeletW/OST/README.md

 _Version 2.0_ of OST Helper updated to the new OST paper with a new "Online Learning requirements" field.

-_Version 2.1_ added feature to print the new information using the old OST paper, it manually prints out the Online Learning Requirments box.
+_Version 2.1_ added feature to print the new information using the old OST paper, it manually prints out the Online Learning Requirements box.
 Turn on `Draw Use Old Version Paper` in the `Setting` menu. when working with old version paper.

 ## Get Started